mougino/basica/manual.md

 # Bundle Structure
 A Bundle is a group of values collected together into a single object.
 A bundle object may contain any number of [string](#variable-types) and [numeric](#variable-types) values.
 There is no fixed limit on the size or number of bundles.
 You are limited only by the memory of your device.

 The values are set and accessed by **keys**.
-A key is string that identifies the value.
+A key is a string that identifies the value.
 For example, a bundle might contain a person’s first name and last name.
 The keys for accessing those name strings could be `"first_name"` and `"last_name"`.
-An age numeric value could also be placed in the bundle using an `"age"` key.
+An age numeric value could also be placed in the bundle using an `"age"` key (see the example below).

 A new, empty bundle is created by using the [BUNDLE.CREATE](#bundle-create) command.
 The command returns a [pointer](#pointers) to the empty bundle.
 Because the bundle is represented by a pointer, bundles can be placed in [lists](#list-structure) and [arrays](#array-structure).
 Bundles can also be contained in other bundles.
 This means that the combination of lists and bundles can be used to create arbitrarily complex data structures.